 Preparing for your Student visa interview can be very stressful, especially if you're a first time applicant.

-To increase your chances of passing your interview, we advise that you practise common interview questions and answers.
+To increase your chances of passing your embassy interview questions for uk, we advise that you practise credibility interview questions and answers for uk visa.

-Below, we have compiled common interview questions and answers that you may be asked in your Student visa interview as well as helpful tips for a Successful interview.
+Below, we have compiled common embassy interview questions and answers for student visa uk that you may be asked in your Student visa interview as well as helpful tips for a Successful interview.

 Sample Answer:

-1. Do you plan to work in the UK after graduation?
+Do you plan to work in the UK while studying?

 Sample Answer:

-When the interviewer asks this question, he/she wants to know how well you did your research about your University.
+When the interviewer asks this question in your interview for uk student visa+, he/she wants to know how well you did your research about your University.

 Sample Answer: